hans99/squeeze-remote-hass/README.md

 This is a Plugin for Squeezebox server where you can control entities in Home Assistane.

+Supports:
+ - Lights on/off
+ - Cover open/close
+ - Switch on/off

 This is tested on:
+ - WEB
  - Squeezebox DUET Controller
  - Squeezebox Radio

 Known limitations:
- - Menues sometimes get mixed
  - Menues are not updated without going back and forward

-Add the repository URL https://hans99.github.io/slim/repo.xml
+Server plugin repository URL https://hans99.github.io/slim/repo.xml

 License information is found in the LICENSE file.